 Bright orange blossoms with dark eyes.
 A Thunbergia alata that looks great in containers.
 Zones 10-11.

-Thunbergia gregorii is distinguished from closely related black-eyed Susan vine by its rich, pure orange flowers.
+Thunbergia gregorii is distinguished from the closely related black-eyed Susan vine by its rich, pure orange flowers.
 This vine climbs 8-10 feet high with support or will scramble over the ground and become a groundcover.
-Zones 10-11, but usually grown as an annual
+Zones 10-11, but usually grown as an annual.

-(Thunbergia alata 'Sunny Lemon Star') offers big yellow flowers with brown centers.
+This variety of Thunbergia alata offers big yellow flowers with brown centers.
 It climbs to 8 feet.
-Zone 10-11 but it's usually grown as an annual.
+Zone 10-11, but it's usually grown as an annual.

 Profuse blossoms of Thunbergia alata that are clear white with bold black eyes.
 Zones 10-11.